gobiasinfosec/pyScanners/README.md

 -Clean up output so there aren't as many files created (compile results into one report, put raw results in a folder?)

+-Implement threading to run all tool plugins simultaneously for faster results (as an option as this would be extremely noisy)

 ###Disclaimer

 I did not write any of the tools used by Omnislash and do not take credit for doing so.
 Omnislash is just meant to make using these tools easier with a single kick-off point for automation.